ethsana/sana-docs/docs/dapps-on-sana/feeds.md

 ### What are Feeds?

 A feed is a collection of Single Owner Chunks with predicatable addresses.
-This enables creators to upload pointers to data so that consumers of the feed are able to find the data in Swarm using only an *Ethereum address* and *Topic ID*.
+This enables creators to upload pointers to data so that consumers of the feed are able to find the data in Sana using only an *Ethereum address* and *Topic ID*.

 ### Creating and Updating a Feed

 In order to edit a feed, you will need to sign your chunks using an Ethereum keypair.
-For the intrepid, check out the <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> on precise details on how to do this.
-For the rest of us, both [bee-js](/docs/access-the-sana/bee-js) and [sana-cli](/docs/access-the-ant/ant-tools) provide facilities to achieve this using JavaScript and a node-js powered command line tool respectively.
+For the intrepid, check out the <a href="/the-book-of-sana.pdf" target="_blank" rel="noopener noreferrer">The Book of Sana</a> on precise details on how to do this.
+For the rest of us, both [ant-js](/docs/access-the-sana/ant-js) and [sana-cli](/docs/access-the-ant/ant-tools) provide facilities to achieve this using JavaScript and a node-js powered command line tool respectively.

 ### No More ENS Transaction Charges

-Swarm's feeds provide the ability to update your immutable content in a mutable world.
+Sana's feeds provide the ability to update your immutable content in a mutable world.
 Simply reference your feed's `manifest address` as the `content hash` in your ENS domain's resolver, and Ant will automatically provide the latest version of your website.

 ### Use Cases for Feeds